 Mark Cohick has played baritone saxophone since junior high school, and has played with the UMKC Jazz Ensemble, the S.S.
 Norway Big Band, Trilogy Big Band, Boulevard Big Band, New Jazz Order and the People’s Liberation Big Band.
 Cohick plays all woodwind instruments, and has played with Kansas City Symphony, Ballet and Opera, toured Europe with Broadway shows and recorded for radio, TV and film.

 John Kizilarmut has performed and recorded with a wide range of artists and ensembles, including Matthew Wilson, Branford Marsalis, DJ Starscream, and the Des Moines Symphony.
 He is a frequent guest performer and clinician at percussion and jazz festivals throughout the midwest, and most recently performed with TOCA artist Jamal Mohamed and Marimba One artist Matthew Coley at the 2013 PASIC convention in Indianapolis, IN.
-Also an active composer and arranger, John currently resides in Kansas City, Missouri with his wife Nicole and son Evan.

 Paul Andrew Roberts has been performing in Kansas City since the mid-1980’s both as a bass trombonist and pianist.
 In the early 1990’s Paul left Kansas City to serve our country in the United States Marines where he played bass trombone and led several musical ensembles.
 Paul holds a bachelors degree in Music Composition from the University of Missouri - Kansas City Conservatory of Music and Dance and currently performs regularly with Ida McBeth.
 In addition to being a fine bass trombonist and pianist, Paul is an excellent composer/arranger and is one of KCJO's staff arrangers.